konmik/konmik.github.io/content/post/when_to_not_use_rxjava.md

 Let's take a very simple and obvious example of a wrong RxJava usage and go into theoretical details later.

-It is often can be found that people inspired with RxJava start turning everything into a stream.
+Often, people inspired with RxJava start turning everything into a stream.
 We even got a new mantra - "Everything is a stream".

 Say, you need to implement `int max(int, int)` function (let's pretend it does not exist yet).
-What will you think if you will discover an implementation like this that was proudly created for you by a newbie who can't wait to apply the new magical hammer?
+What will you think if you discover an implementation like this that was proudly created for you by a newbie who can't wait to apply the new magical hammer?

 #### Figure A.